Alex Bannister

-Alex Bannister (born April 23, 1979) is a former American football wide receiver who played six seasons in the National Football League (NFL).
-He played college football for Eastern Kentucky University and was selected in the fifth round of the 2001 NFL Draft by the Seattle Seahawks.
+Alex Bannister (born April 23, 1979) is an American former professional football player who was a wide receiver for six seasons in the National Football League (NFL).
+He played college football for Eastern Kentucky University and was selected in the fifth round of the 2001 NFL draft by the Seattle Seahawks.
 In 2003, he was selected to the Pro Bowl, due to his special teams contributions.

-Lex Bannister Fitness

-Lex Bannister Fitness is a gym operated by Bannister in Bellingham, WA, with a focus on Sweat Camps.
+Lex Bannister Fitness is a gym operated by Bannister in Bellingham, Washington, with a focus on Sweat Camps.
 Like many fitness boot camps, Bannister's classes focus on cross-training, plyometrics, and calisthenics, amongst other exercises, often with a focus on bodyweight movements.